maciohinda21/repo/README.md

 # Python skills
 - Data manipulation with `pandas` and `numpy`
 - Data visualization with `seaborn` and `matplotlib`
-- LLM fine tuning with Hugging Face pipelines and `transformer` models
+- Knowledge of NLP, LLM fine tuning with Hugging Face pipelines and `transformer` models
 - Data imputation with `scikit-learn`

 # R skills